yhagio/tutorialedge.net/content/challenges/go/implementing-a-stack.md

 # See the Solution

-Feel free to have a look at the forum discussion thread for this challenge and contribute with your own solutions here - [Challenge 03 - Sort By Price](https://discuss.tutorialedge.net/t/challenge-03-sorting-by-price/20)
+Feel free to have a look at the forum discussion thread for this challenge and contribute with your own solutions here - [Challenge 05 - Implementing a Stack](https://discuss.tutorialedge.net/t/challenge-05-implementing-a-stack/22)

 ## Further Reading: